Ckhanoyan/deep-learning-from-scratch/basics/vectorization.md

 It is a technique in programming where operations are performed on entire arrays or vectors of data, rather than using loops to process individual elements.
 I was asked to compare both non-vectorized example and vectorized example so here is what I learned.

+### Real Life Analogy

+You are probably trying to connect the dots just like me.
+Think of it like we are preparing a batch of meals all at once vs. cooking each one by one.
+Bingo?
+No?

 ## Non-Vectorized Example Using Loops

 We are not using numpy but only import math.